dedis/Coding/README.md

 This is useful if you are debugging something and want to follow a certain path that has only high debug-levels.

-For fast dumping of variables one can also use `dbg.Print` which is easy to find and remove once the debugging-session is done.
+For fast dumping of variables one can also use `log.Print` which is easy to find and remove once the debugging-session is done.

 ### Format-functions in debug